 115.43 Protective Custody

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Maine Correctional Center Pre-Audit Questionnaire
+Mountain View Correctional Facility Pre-Audit Questionnaire

 Policy 6.11.2 Sexual Misconduct -PREA and Maine Statutes) - Prevention

 Individuals interviewed/ observations made.

 Interview with Agency PREA Coordinator

 Interview with Warden

-Interview with Staff in Segregation Unit
+Interview with Staff in the Segregation Unit

 Interview with the PREA Monitor

 Observation on tour

 Summary Determination

-Indicator (a) The Maine Correctional Center refrains from placing residents at high risk for sexual victimization in involuntary segregated housing.
-Policy (6.11.2) allows, consistent with the standard for protective custody housing, for a period of 24 hours, while the situation is assessed.
+Indicator (a) The Mountain View Correctional Facility refrains from placing residents at high risk for sexual victimization in involuntary segregated housing.
+Policy (6.11.2)

+allows, consistent with the standard for protective custody housing, for a period of 24 hours while the situation is assessed.
 "Prisoners or residents screened or assessed as high risk for sexual vulnerability shall not be placed in a special management housing unit or protective custody housing unit due to this risk unless there has been a consideration of all possible available alternatives, and it is determined that there is no available alternative means of separation from likely perpetrators."

-MCC will, if needed, put residents on Extra Observation Status (EOS) which is a temporary status to allow assessment of needs but does not necessarily require a housing unit move.
-Reportedly at no time in the past year has the Maine Correctional Center had to place an individual in involuntary segregation as a means of protecting an individual from likely abusers.
+MVCF will, if needed, put residents on Extra Observation Status (EOS) which is a temporary status to allow assessment of needs but does not necessarily require a housing unit move.
+Reportedly at no time in the past year has the Mountain View Correctional Facility had to place an individual in involuntary segregation as a means of protecting an individual from likely abusers.

-Indicator (b) Through it is not the practice of the Maine Correctional Center to place individuals in involuntary segregation as a means of providing protection the agency has policy language to address the requirements of this indicator.
+Indicator (b) It is not the practice of the Mountain View Correctional Facility to place individuals in involuntary segregation as a means of providing protection.
+The agency has policy language to address the requirements of this indicator if for any reason it was to occur.

-"2 If such a determination cannot be made immediately, the prisoner or resident

-may be housed in a special management housing unit or protective custody housing unit for no more than twenty-four (24) hours, pending the determination.
+2 "the prisoner or resident may be housed in a special management housing unit or protective custody housing unit for no more than twenty-four (24) hours, pending the determination.